-But when you start looking back through history, you’ll see that such incredible happenings are pretty much par for the course when it comes to the world’s biggest bike race.
+But when you start looking back through Tour de France history, you’ll see that such incredible happenings are pretty much par for the course when it comes to the world’s biggest bike race.

 Fabio Casartelli crashed at 88kph while descending in 1995 and Tom Simpson died of a heart attack after taking amphetamines and attempting the climb to Alpe d’Huez in 1967.

-In 1935 Francisco Cepeda crashed into a ravine and in 1910 Adolphe Helière managed to errr… drown!
+In 1935 Francisco Cepeda suffered a Tour de France crash into a ravine and in 1910 Adolphe Helière managed to errr… drown.
 It was during one of the rest days apparently.
 We’re not sure whether he was drinking at the time…

 9) 13,000 Gendarmes (French Police) cover the Tour de France every year.
-They even came to Yorkshire this year to police the race over here.
+They even came to Yorkshire in 2013 to police the race

-14) The first Tour de France in 1903 counted only 6 stages and attracted 70 entrants.
-Riders would start at night and pedal through to the following afternoon.
+14) The first Tour de France in 1903 counted only six stages and attracted 70 entrants.
+Riders would start at night and pedal through to the following afternoon